Economic Survey 2023: India's Economy To Grow 6.5% In FY24

 India's economy is likely to grow 6.5% in 2023–24 compared with 7% this fiscal and 8.7% in 2021–22, according to the Economic Survey for 2022–23.

-The central government capital expenditure, which increased by 63.4% in the first eight months of FY23, was another growth driver for the economy in the current year, crowding in private capex since January-March 2022, the survey said.
-"On current trend, it appears that the full year’s capital expenditure budget will be met."
+The central government's capital expenditure, which increased by 63.4% in the first eight months of FY23, was another growth driver for the economy in the current year, crowding out private capex since January-March 2022, the survey said.
+"On current trends, it appears that the full year’s capital expenditure budget will be met."

+Apart from housing, construction activity, in general, has significantly risen in FY23 as the much-enlarged capex of the central government and its public sector enterprises is rapidly being deployed, the survey said.
+Going by the capex multiplier estimated for the country, the economic output of the country is set to increase by at least four times the amount of capex, it said.

 A sustained increase in private capex is also "imminent" with the strengthening of the balance sheets of the corporates and the consequent increase in credit financing it has been able to generate.